RedHatInsights/ai-web-clients/AI_CONTEXT.md

 ## 📝 CHANGE LOG

+### Version 1.7
+- **CRITICAL: Test Server Lifecycle Protection** - Added explicit documentation prohibiting server management in Cypress tests
+- **NO `pkill` commands** - Tests must not kill/restart servers
+- **NO `cy.exec()` server management** - Server lifecycle is handled externally
+- Server management belongs in setup scripts, not test code
+- Tests should focus on application behavior, not infrastructure management

+### Version 1.6
+- **CRITICAL: Default Handler Fallback Protection** - Added explicit documentation to preserve the `|| new DefaultStreamingHandler()` pattern in ARH client
+- **NEVER remove default fallbacks** - Core design pattern for backward compatibility and ease of use
+- Prevents accidental removal of essential fallback logic during test fixes or refactoring
+- Added clear code example and reasoning to prevent future mistakes

 ### Version 1.5
 - **ADDED: React Testing Library best practices** - Critical guidance for testing context switching in React hooks
 - Documented that `renderHook` with `rerender` does NOT work for context changes